 - Whole wheat pasta in tomato sauce.

-- Smoothies: Most picky eaters will enjoy a green smoothie made with spinach, mango and almond milk.
-This delicious combination packs in on the iron and tastes super yum.
+- Smoothies: Most picky eaters will enjoy a green smoothie made with spinach, mango, and almond milk.
+This delicious combination packs in on the iron and tastes super yummy.

 - Popsicles: The smoothie trick can be applied to popsicles too.
 Homemade popsicles are super easy to make and a huge toddler favorite.
-Some combinations we love: Blueberry Coconut milk popsicle, Spinach, and mango popsicles, and Strawberry almond milk popsicles.
+Some combinations we love: Blueberry coconut milk popsicles, spinach, mango popsicles, and strawberry almond milk popsicles.

 MORE EASY IRON RICH RECIPES FOR TODDLERS